nafetshws/Advisor/README.md

 ### Organize taks
 We need some tool that helps us keep track which tasks are due and who is working on what.
 We could use somthing like [Trello](https://trello.com/de) or [Notion](https://www.notion.so)

+### Consistency
+Consistency is very important to keep things simple.
+Language is one aspect to consider.
+I would suggest that we use englisch because everyone understands it and otherwise we would probably end up with a mixture of german and english which just creates unnecessary complexity.
+Furthermore it might be wise to use a [Linter](https://www.testautomatisierung.org/lexikon/linting/) and/or a code formatter to achieve a more readable and consistent code style.